zagrebmukerjee/ZagrebClassNotes/Math Notes/Linear Algebra/18.06 Strang/Lectures/🚧Strang 8. Rectangular PA = LU and Ax = b.md

 Note: there is no constant on the first term!
 ```

-This is not a subspace! can't have the origin in it (see, no coefficient on first column).
-It's the null space, shifted by the solution $x_\text{particular}$.
+This is not a subspace!
+Because of that first column, can't have the origin in it.
+In fact, it's the null space, shifted by the solution $x_\text{particular}$.

 So, to solve $Ax = b$:
 - find a particular solution: get $U$, set free variables to $0$, back substitute.